WebhooksVerifying Signatures

 Verifying Signatures

-Every Warpweb webhook is signed with HMAC-SHA256 over the raw request body.
+Every Warpweb webhook is signed with HMAC-SHA256.
 This is the single most important thing to get right — without verification, anyone who learns your URL can forge submissions.

 Node.js (Express)